 You can and should use any type of food you want as long as your dog loves it and as long as it is not harmful to your dog.
 Consult your vet if you have doubts and always remember that chocolate is poisonous to dogs and that you should never give it to them!
 Different types of meat are usually very good reinforcements.
 Remember to cut the meats into small pieces that your dog can eat in one quick bite so you can continue the training session quickly.

 Where can I get more information?

-Our recommended books section is a great source for finding clicker training and other dog related books that can enhance your understanding on all canine behavior issues.
+Our recommended books section is a great source for finding clicker training and other dog-related books that can enhance your understanding of all canine behavior issues.